hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 * `description` - (Optional) Description of the cluster.

 * `enable_binary_authorization` - (Optional) Enable Binary Authorization for this cluster.
-    If enabled, all container images will be validated by Google Binauthz.
+    If enabled, all container images will be validated by Google Binary Authorization.

 * `enable_kubernetes_alpha` - (Optional) Whether to enable Kubernetes Alpha features for this cluster.
 Note that when this option is enabled, the cluster cannot be upgraded